 Aldosterone is secreted from the adrenal cortex following activation of the renin-angiotensin-addosterone system.
-This is occurs when the juxtagiomerular apparatus in the kidneys detects hypovolemia through reduced renal perfusion.
+This is occurs when the juxtaglomerular apparatus in the kidneys detects hypovolemia through reduced renal perfusion.
 Hypovolemia is a typical consequence to isotonic fluid loss.
-Aldosterone may also be raised in reabsorbing Na+ from the distal tubule at the expense on K+.
-For this reason aldosterone may also be raised in hyperkalemia.
+Aldosterone acts to restore ECF volume by reabsorbing Na from the distal tubule at the expense on K. For this reason addosterone many also be raised in hyperkalemia.

 There may be other causes of increased aldosterone (aldosteronism).
-Aldosteronism can be primary for example in adrenat tumours or hyperphasia where the cause is advenational gland based.
-Secondary aldosteronism can be caused by such conditions as renal failure, heart attacks or strokes.
+Aldosteronism can be primary for example in adrenal tumours or hyperplasia where the cause is adrenal gland based.
+Secondary aldosteronism he caused by such conditions as renal failure, heart attacks or strokes.
 These cause reduced blood flow through juxtagiomerular apparatus in the kidneys leads to the release of renin, activating the renin-angiotensin-aldosterone system leading to increased aldosterone production in the adrenal cortex.